StefanosTheDev/TerminalTalksV2/terminal-talk/notes.md

 Link uses /dashboard/library/${slug} Navigates to the course page

 Everything else (stats in MainLayout) stays as-is.
 This gives you a uniform list where each card reflects that user’s personal progress.

+How it plays out in real life
+Student joins a course → new UserCourse row (progress = 0).

+They watch lessons → every finished lesson adds a LectureProgress row.

+You update progress in UserCourse (e.g., 50 %).

+When progress hits 100 % → create a Certificate row.